Camel News Caravan

+Beginning in September 1956, R. J. Reynolds withdrew from sponsoring the Caravan after more than eight years, having already reduced its sponsorship to two days owing to high costs and competition from children's programming on ABC and CBS.
+At that time, the program was being promoted as the NBC News Caravan, and sponsors included Reynolds (Monday and Thursday), Sperry-Rand (Tuesday), Miles Labs (Friday and alternating Wednesdays), and Time Inc. (alternating Wednesdays).

-The Camel News Caravan was replaced by the Huntley-Brinkley Report on October 29, 1956.
+The Camel News Caravan was replaced by The Huntley–Brinkley Report on October 29, 1956.
 President Dwight D. Eisenhower had word passed to NBC's White House correspondent that the president was displeased by the switch.
 In late 1961 and early 1962, Swayze served as one of three anchors of ABC News's evening news program but became best-known for his appearances in commercials for Timex watches.